On the integrability of the supremum of stochastic volatility models and other martingales: Integrability of the supremum in stochastic volatility models

+If the submartingale is additionally uniformly integrable, the extended process $\left(X_t\right)_{t \in [0,\infty]}$ is a submartingale as well by Doob's $L^1$-convergence theorem.
+In this case, the inequality also holds for $T=\infty$. \end{lemma}

-\end{lemma} Doob's original statement has $\log^+$ instead of $\log$, which is slightly less convenient for our application.
+Doob's original statement has $(\log(\cdot))^+$ instead of $\log$, which is slightly less convenient for our application.
 While some sources present the inequality in discrete time, it is clear that we can easily pass to continuous time, by means of the monotone convergence theorem.
 We note in passing that an application of the inequality to pathwise hedging is presented in~\cite[Section~5]{AcBePeSc16}.
-We will apply this lemma to a generic stochastic volatility model introduced below.
-In particular, the modelling framework includes the rough Bergomi model (see Section~\ref{section:sup_rBergomi}).